 ReDBox has been taken up at the University of Newcastle, and will be taken up at Flinders University.
+See a list of ReDBox users at the ReDBox site.
 Project development on ReDBox 1.0 is now complete.
-The Queensland Cyber Infrastructure Foundation is funded until June 2012 to help deploy ReDBox, and to develop fixes and enhancements to the solution (RedBox 1.1).
+The Queensland Cyber Infrastructure Foundation was funded until June 2012 to help deploy ReDBox, and to develop fixes and enhancements to the solution (RedBox 1.1).

 The Squirrel and MeCAT projects are both extending the MyTARDIS codebase for use as an institutional metadata store.
 MyTARDIS was initially developed for storing datasets and metadata in protein crystallography.
 The code is now being made more versatile to easily fit in with other discipline-specific and generic approaches to research data management and reuse.
 The system under development allows researchers to organise, describe, find, reuse and share their data, which is stored in a central data store.

 The two projects are coordinating their work, to ensure that the codebase remains common between the two.
 We refer to the projects together as TARDIS systems in the following.